BTC Earn Strategy - Risk Report

 - This strategy fits the profile of an investor who is willing to take on a modest risk in exchange for an acceptable reward on BTC.

-- BTC yield strategy on Alpaca Finance is fairly simple; BTC is deposited into the Alpaca Fiance BTC pool, and a yield is received.
+- BTC yield strategy on Alpaca Finance is fairly simple; BTC is deposited into the Alpaca Fiance BTC pool, to be available to leveraged borrowers.
+In return, a yield is received.
 There is no leverage.
 Only one token, one protocol and one chain are involved.

 - This strategy is only partially scalable; only a limited number of tokens can enter the strategy without massively diluting the current lending APY (scalability risk).